Department of Natural Resources and Earth Sciences

 Natural Resources and the Environment

-This course is designed to equip students to observe and create their own questions, test them, and continue the process of scientific inquiry related to living systems.
+This course is designed to equip students to use the process of scientific inquiry to answer questions related to living systems.

 Critical thinking course designed to examine and explore issues in environmental science including protection of terrestrial and aquatic resources and production of energy and food for a growing population.